forhonourlx/NinjaTrader8_InteractiveBrokers_PacingDownloader/README.md

 ## Continuous Download Solution
 NinjaTrader8 is a "free"(as if no live trading) trading software, which has a nice database manager & downloader(able to export database) and well-tested connection with IB Gateway.
 This script mainly imports *pywinauto* to implement a automation of NinjaTrader8 UI to realize IB historical data continuous download.
-- For "Tick" data, requesting period would split into 30 Mins.
+- For "Tick" data, requesting period would be divided into 30 Mins.
-- For "Minute" data, requesting period would split into 2 Days.
+- For "Minute" data, requesting period would be divided into 2 Days.

 ## How to use
 To be continued...